-The 2010 Purety is a wine made with almost an equal blend of Sauvignon blanc and Semillon.
-The wine aromatically shows notes of green apple, honeydew melon and lesser notes of tropical fruit.
-The palate is crisp, clean with good acidity from the Sauvignon blanc tempered by the fruit contributed from the Semillon.
+The 2010 Purety is a wine made with almost an equal blend of Sauvignon Blanc and Sémillon.
+A number of Napa Valley produced Sauvignon Blancs are often blended with Sémillon but usually not up to 50%.
+Sémillon brings body or weight to a wine – this varietal is very important in white Bordeaux including Sauterne wines.
+Planted throughout parts of France and Australia.
+This wine aromatically shows notes of green apple, honeydew melon and lesser notes of tropical fruit.
+The palate is crisp, clean with good acidity from the Sauvignon Blanc tempered by the fruit contributed from the Sémillon.

 The 2012 Sangio Vetta was made from grapes grown on the hillsides on the back of Howell Mountain (above Pope Valley).
 It shows bright and lively aromatics – ripe plum, raspberry and blackberry, with a flinty characteristic more in the background.
 Also hints of mocha and vanilla as the wine opens.
 This wine is balanced and drinks easily.
 Mouth watering acidity with flavors of red currant.
 It is refreshing on the palate and certainly could be an every day drinking wine – pairing with pizza, pasta or as we were told by their wine director – the wine goes well with a variety of fish.